-At its heart, washoku showcases natural, locally sourced ingredients when they are in season, such as fish, rice, vegetables, fruits and wild plants.
+At its heart, washoku showcases natural, locally sourced ingredients that are currently in season, such as fish, rice, vegetables, fruits, and wild plants.
 Japan is blessed with four distinct seasons, and Japanese people value the pure, natural taste of in-season ingredients so highly that you’ll often see them ‘snacking’ on simply prepared fruits, nuts and vegetables, such as roasted sweet potatoes and chestnuts in autumn.

 It’s not just the food or the flavours that define washoku cuisine.
 The Japanese style of hospitality is also unique.
 You may have heard the kitchen team and waiters call out “Itadakimasu!” as you enter your favourite Japanese restaurant, but do you know what it means?
 This cheerful exclamation gives thanks for nature’s bounty and the meal you are about to enjoy.
 Next time you hear this phrase, take a moment to thank the farmers and cooks who have made your food.
 And be sure to brush up on your Japanese table manners with this simple guide.

-While washoku is firmly based in the traditions of the past, it is just as relevant today.
-Our resident Japanese cooking expert, Kin-San, has even been enlisted to teach washoku classes in Melbourne and Brisbane, proving that these ancient techniques and traditions are valued by today’s up-and-coming chefs.
+While washoku is firmly based on the traditions of the past, it is just as relevant today.
+Our resident Japanese cooking expert, Kinsan, has even been enlisted to teach washoku classes in Melbourne and Brisbane, proving that these ancient techniques and traditions are valued by today’s up-and-coming chefs.

 Find your nearest Asian Store